-- Begins to change in the sequel after Tommy dies
+- He begins to change in the sequel after Tommy dies.

-- Very Loosely Based on a True Story: Although wildly embellishing a lot of the details of the Lincoln County War and Billy the Kid's part in it, Young Guns and the sequel were relatively better at sticking to the facts than a lot of earlier re-tellings.
+- Very Loosely Based on a True Story: Although wildly embellishing a lot of the details of the Lincoln County War and Billy the Kid's part in it, both films were relatively better at sticking to the facts than a lot of earlier re-tellings.